ericksonl/SleepData/README.md

 I was also interested in exploring the relationship between Sleep Quality and its top predictors through visualization.
 I have added the plots below that show these relationships.

+<sup> Note: The README does not include the graph of Alarm vs Sleep Quality due to Alarm being a boolean variable, which limits its potential to provide meaningful insights in the visualization. </sup>

 | Time in Bed vs Sleep Quality                                         | Time Asleep vs Sleep Quality                                         |
 |----------------------------------------------------------------------|----------------------------------------------------------------------|
 | ![Time in Bed vs Sleep Quality](Graphs/TimeInBedVSSleepQuality.png)  | ![Time in Bed vs Sleep Quality](Graphs/TimeAsleepVSSleepQuality.png) |